 Aleksander Kwaśniewski is the former President of the Republic of Poland (1995 – 2005).
-He was born on the 15th November 1954, in Białogard, Poland.
+He was born on 15 November 1954 in Białogard, Poland.

 He participated in the famous “Round-Table” negotiations in Poland that finally brought the peaceful transformation of Poland and the whole Central and Eastern Europe from communism to democracy.
 A co-founding member and first chairman of the Social Democratic Party of the Republic of Poland.
-He won the presidential elections for the first time in 1995, starting against Lech Walesa.
-Co-author of the new democratic Constitution of Poland, which he signed into law on July 16th, 1997.
+He won the presidential elections for the first time in 1995, running against the incumbent Lech Walesa.
+He is the co-author of the new democratic Constitution of Poland, which he signed into law on 16 July 1997.

-Aleksander Kwaśniewski was one of the leading figures in European Politics.
-Author of numerous local and regional initiatives, decisively joined the global war on terror and backed the decision to send Polish troops to the war against Saddam Hussein.
-Long – standing supporter of Ukraine’s independence and sovereignty, Aleksander Kwaśniewski inspired the international mediation efforts during the Orange Revolution, helping the young democracy in Ukraine to prevail.
+Aleksander Kwaśniewski was one of the leading figures in European politics.
+Author of numerous local and regional initiatives, he joined the global war on terror and backed the decision to send Polish troops in Iraq.
+As a longstanding supporter of Ukraine’s independence and sovereignty, Aleksander Kwaśniewski inspired the international mediation efforts during the Orange Revolution, helping the young democracy in Ukraine to prevail.

-During his Presidency, he courageously confronted the past, significantly contributing to the reconciliation between Poles and the German, Jewish and Ukrainian people.
+During his presidency, he courageously confronted the past, significantly contributing to the reconciliation between the Poles and the Germans and the Jewish and Ukrainian people.